DayanWalter/TOP-odinbook/README.md

 This project was the final project from [The Odin Project](https://www.theodinproject.com/)

 Hosted on [render.com](https://render.com/).
-It takes about 30 seconds for the server to be live.
+After hitting 'Demo User Login,' it takes about 30-50 seconds for the server to be live.

 Live Preview: [BitFeather](https://bitfeather.onrender.com/)